pab1it0/chess-mcp/README.md

 ### Running with UV

 Alternatively, you can run the server directly using UV.
-Add the server configuration to your client configuration file:
+Edit your Claude Desktop config file (locations listed above) and add the server configuration:

 ```json
 {